 See Chapter 6.6 (Earned/Unearned Income) for information on included lump sum income.

 Count the annualized lump sum effective the date of receipt.
-Continue counting it for 12 months or 26 2-week periods from the date of receipt.
+Continue counting the lump sum for 12 months or 26 2-week periods from the date of receipt.

-MEC² is not yet programmed to annualize lump sum income according to CCAP policy.
-Follow instructions in the MEC² User Manual to enter lump sum income in the appropriate income type category with an accurate received date.LUMP SUMS RECEIVED BY CCAP APPLICANTS (PRIOR TO APPLICATION)
+MEC² is not yet programmed to annualize lump sum income with the $60 quarterly exemption according to CCAP policy.
+Follow instructions in the MEC² User Manual to enter lump sum income in the appropriate income type category with an accurate received date and to add a lump sum exemption.

-When lump sum income is NOT reported timely, cite an overpayment for child care assistance paid in excess of what should have been paid had the payment been reported timely.
+When lump sum income is NOT reported timely, and the income puts the family over the maximum allowed for their family size (85% SMI), cite an overpayment for child care assistance paid in excess of what should have been paid had the payment been reported timely.
 The overpayment would include the time period between the date of receipt of the lump sum and the end of the 15 day adverse action notice.
 Consider if all or part of the lump sum would have been disregarded as the first $60 in included lump sum income for the calendar quarter before assessing an overpayment.

 Minnesota Statutes 119B.011

 Minnesota Rules 3400.0180